Vietexa/vtquiz/README.md

 4. Inside Visual Studio Code, go to the "extensions" tab and install CMakeTools (the one published by Microsoft)
 5. By installing the CMakeTools extension a new tab with the icon of CMake will be created, go to that tab and configure the build options
 6. After you finish configuring your build options, you can press F7 and wait for the project to be built
-7. Your freshly built executable (together with the shared libraries) should be in the ``/build/output/`` directory
+7. Your freshly built executable (together with the shared libraries) should be in the ``build`` directory

 test